cambiegroup/flowchem/docs/devices/knauer/azura_compact.md

 max_pressure = "10 bar"  # Optionally, a string with natural language specifying max pressure can be provided min_pressure = "5 bar"  # Optionally, a string with natural language specifying max pressure can be provided
 ```

+## Device detection
+Azura Compact pumps can be auto-detected via the `flowchem-autodiscover` command-line utility.
+After having installed flowchem, run `flowchem-autodiscover` to create a configuration stub with all the devices that
+can be auto-detected on your PC.

 ## Further information
 For further information please refer to the [manufacturer manual](./pump_p2.1s_instructions.pdf)